shutter-network/rolling-shutter/docs/event.md

 For types smaller than 32 bytes, they are right-padded (for fixed-size types) or stored in a single word.

+However, for `Dynamic` types, the words only specify an internal offset to another word that encodes the data slices length.
+The actual data will be at `internal_offset + 32` and be `length` bytes long.

 ## Examples